-1. Introduction
+1.0 INTRODUCTION

 Region I of the Colorado Department of Transportation (CDOT) awarded its first ever design-build contract under the FHWA's pilot program called, "Special Experimental Project 14 (SEP 14)".
 As part of the evaluation required by FHWA, CDOT established a task force to investigate the effectiveness of using design-build concept for this project.
-The ultimate goal of this investigation is to identify and document the pros and cons of the design-build practice and examine its overall applicability to CDOT.
+The ultimate goal of this investigation was to identify and document the pros and cons of the design-build practice and examine its overall applicability to CDOT.

-According to a 1977 FHWA report called, "Innovative Practices Using Design-Build Contracting" (1), the design-build contracting method offer three major benefits.
+According to a 1977 FHWA report called, "Innovative Practices Using Design-Build Contracting" (1), the design-build contracting method offers three major benefits.
 First of all, the contracting agency (owner) will have to deal with only one party for the quality, cost and overall management of a project.
 This reduces the owner's responsibility of coordinating activities between the designer and the builder.
 At the same time this diminishes project administration due to the transfer of roles to the contractor and the designer.

 Second, when the designer and the builder are jointly responsible for the overall quality of the final product, the potential for dispute and litigation between them is diminished (2).
 Finally, overlapping portions of design and construction can result in saving time, which eventually can translate into cost savings for both the traveling public and the contracting agency.

-A report summarizing the pre-construction activities was presented in November 1997.
-Included in that report was an overview of the design-build concept, scope of work, and a description of the procedure used to advertise, evaluate technical proposals, and to select contractor.

-This report summarizes the activities that took place after the contract was awarded to the successful bidder.
-Included in this report is a discussion of significant events, results of a survey questionnaire on design-build methodology, description of construction modification orders (CMO) and quality control/quality assurance processes.
-The following summarizes activities that took place during the second phase (construction phase) of this project.
+This final report summarizes the activities that took place during the pre-construction and construction phases of the design-build project on I-70 East of Denver.
+Included in this report is an overview of the design-build concept, description of the procedure used to advertise, evaluate technical proposals and to select the successful bidder.
+Also included in this report is an overview of the significant events, results of a survey questionnaire on design-build methodology, description of construction modification orders (CMO) and quality control/quality assurance processes.

-2. Background
+2.0 BACKGROUND

 Presently, the "design-bid-build" is the primary method used by CDOT to select contractors.
-Under the design-bid-build, CDOT designs the project in-house or by a hired consultant.
+Under the design-bid-build, CDOT designs the project in-house or hires a consultant.
 The project is then advertised and awarded to the lowest bidder.
 Under this method, design must be complete before the project is advertised.